parimarjan/adversarial_keystrokes/README.md

 * Add the classifier as a class in core/anomaly.py in the same format as:
     * One Class Classifiers: Like class Manhattan, it will need a fit and a score method.
+    * Two Class Classifiers: The fit method will now accept impostor samples as well.
+See the methods for class RandomForests.

 #### Adding New Adversary